De4my/Myning-Recipe/README.md

 ## Acknowledgement
 Feel free to use my labeled dataset(be careful some of it has a misclassified label) and model for further improvement or research purposes.
 Special thanks to @huseinzol05 for providing the Malay tweet dataset and a lot of tools for analyzing text in the Malay language.
 The analysis tool can be seen on the demo page later.

+## Declaration
+Myning recipe is my final year project which was one of my requirements for completing my bachelor's in computer science.
+There are many things that can be improved in this project since it has a lot of 'trade-offs'.
+Stay tuned for upcoming planning on making more improvements and adjustments that can be used in the future, as there will be more 'recipes' and new version.